 Early chashitsu (tea room or tea house) were used not only for taking tea but also for various purposes such as banquets.
-The “Chashitsu of Souan” is architecture specialising in the tea ceremony.
-It’s architecture based on free ideas, combining various materials from lofty compositions to commonly used materials such as bamboo in contrast to the early prestigious “chashitsu of Shoin-zukuri” that praised Karamono (Chinese artworks).
+The “chashitsu of souan” is the architecture specialising in the tea ceremony.
+It’s the architecture based on free ideas, combining various materials from lofty compositions to commonly used materials such as bamboo in contrast to the early prestigious “chashitsu of shoin-zukuri” that praised Karamono (Chinese artworks).
 It was also tolerant of manners that did not emphasise formality.
 Attempts have been made to utilise the natural shape of the material as it is, without forming it in a rectilinear manner, and menkawabashira (bark-surface pillars), marutabashira (log pillars) and tsuchikabe (mud walls) were often used.

 Development of the Souan chashitsu

-“Tea of Souan” is also called “Wabi-cha (tea of Wabi).”
-Murata Jukou, who was a Buddhist priest in the Muromachi period (1336-1573), is famous as a tea master and is said to be the founder of “Wabi-cha.”
+“Tea of souan” is also called “wabi-cha (tea of wabi).”
+Murata Jukou, who was a Buddhist priest in the Muromachi period (1336-1573), is famous as a tea master and is said to be the founder of “wabi-cha.”
 After that, Takeno Jouou, who made a name for himself as a wealthy merchant in Sakai during the Sengoku period (1467-1590), further developed and established chashitsu (tea room or tea house) of 4 and a half tatami-mats.
-Then, Sen no Rikyu, a merchant who was a disciple of Takeno Jouou, sought tiny chashitsu from 2 tatami-mats to 1 and 3 quarters tatami-mats, and completed it at the end of the Sengoku period.
+Then, Sen no Rikyu, a merchant who was a disciple of Takeno Jouou, sought tiny chashitsu from 2 tatami-mats to 1-and-3-quarter tatami-mats, and completed it at the end of the Sengoku period.
 Sen no Rikyu, who is also described as the tea saint, did not like to decorate chashitsu with luxury goods but emphasised being hospitable to guests with sincerity by making bamboo chashaku (tea ladle) and chawan (tea bowl) by himself.

-The Chashitsu of Souan is designed with the concept of “Jikishin no majiwari” (Straight heart exchange) that allows people to communicate directly with each other.
-Therefore, the intention is to narrow the space to “1 and 3 quarters tatami-mats” (Ichijou-daime) and to bring the host closer to the guests.
-It’s said that Sen no Rikyu created the smallest chashitsu by narrowing it from 2 tatami-mats to 1 and 3 quarters tatami-mats.
+The chashitsu of souan is designed with the concept of “Jikishin no majiwari” (Straight heart exchange) that allows people to communicate directly with each other.
+Therefore, the intention is to narrow the space to “1-and-3-quarter tatami-mats” (Ichijou-daime) and to bring the host closer to the guests.
+It’s said that Sen no Rikyu created the smallest chashitsu by narrowing it from 2 tatami-mats to 1-and-3-quarter tatami-mats.
 Naturally, the number of guests will be 1 or several.

 Author: Takuya Nagata.
 Amazon ProfileFollow @nagatackle

-Novel writer, Creator.
+A novel writer and creator.
 Graduated from UCA, the UK’s university.
 Discussed Japanese minimalism in the senior thesis.
 Founder of “MINIЯISM” (minirism), the art movement that contributes to the development of societies, such as ecology and lifestyle.
-Covered various fields as a writer in different parts of Europe, and later launched the knowledge hub “The Minimalist.”
+Later opened the knowledge hub “The Minimalist.”